May 13, 2014

-God can use the most unusual people to accomplish his purposes.
-In this message from 1 Kings 18, Gary Millar contrasts a little known person, Obadiah, with the famous prophet Elijah and encourages us to see past the exceptional and unusual person to an exceptional God who is working all things for His glory.
-In a stunning display of God’s power, God showed the false gods of Baal for what they really were: nothing.
-In displaying His judgment and mercy, God leaves us with a question: will we listen to God as He has spoken in the Lord Jesus?
+God can use the most unusual people to accomplish His purposes.
+In this message from 1 Kings 18, Gary Millar contrasts a little known person, Obadiah, with the famous prophet Elijah, encouraging us to see past exceptional and unusual men to an exceptional God who is working all things for His glory.
+In a stunning display of His power, God showed the false gods of Baal for what they really were.
+In displaying His judgment and mercy, God leaves us with a question: Will we listen to God as He has spoken in the Lord Jesus?

 1After many days the word of the Lord came to Elijah, in the third year, saying, “Go, show yourself to Ahab, and I will send rain upon the earth.”
 2So Elijah went to show himself to Ahab.
 Now the famine was severe in Samaria.
 3And Ahab called Obadiah, who was over the household.
 (Now Obadiah feared the Lord greatly, 4and when Jezebel cut off the prophets of the Lord, Obadiah took a hundred prophets and hid them by fifties in a cave and fed them with bread and water.)
 5And Ahab said to Obadiah, “Go through the land to all the springs of water and to all the valleys.
 Perhaps we may find grass and save the horses and mules alive, and not lose some of the animals.”
 6So they divided the land between them to pass through it.
 Ahab went in one direction by himself, and Obadiah went in another direction by himself.